HumanSignal/label-studio/docs/source/templates/generative-chatbot-assessment.md

 The template is based on the paper [Training language models to follow instructions with human feedback](https://arxiv.org/pdf/2203.02155.pdf), which proposes a set of human evaluation metrics for the LLMs responses.

+Curious to find a Large Language Model (LLM) to fine tune?
+Check out [our guide on the Label Studio blog](https://labelstud.io/blog/five-large-language-models-you-can-fine-tune-today/).

 ## How to Collect the Dataset